Little Bay Bridge: 20th century

 View looking south from Dover Point.
 From left; the 1984 and 1966 spans of the Capt.
 John F. Rowe Bridge, and the General Sullivan Bridge.
 Photo taken in 2006, prior to construction of the Ruth L. Griffin Bridge between the bridges shown.

 In 1984, the Capt.
 John F. Rowe Bridge, named after merchant John Rowe, was completed.
-It was a new twin of the Rowe Bridge to carry northbound traffic.
+It was a new twin of the 1966 bridge, built to carry northbound traffic.
 Southbound traffic was moved onto the 1966 bridge, and the General Sullivan Bridge was repurposed as a pedestrian walkway; this made it a highly popular fishing spot in the area.

 In 1988, the Sullivan bridge was deemed eligible for the National Register of Historic Places.
+Although unnamed, the General Sullivan Bridge appeared in a 1997 episode of WWF Monday Night Raw, when Steve Austin threw the WWE Intercontinental Championship belt (then belonging to The Rock) into the river below.